sscs-ose/sscs-ose-code-a-chip.github.io/VLSI26/submitted_notebooks/OpenComp_FoM/README.md

 2. P. E. Allen and D. R. Holberg, CMOS Analog Circuit Design, Oxford University Press, 3rd ed.
 3. B. Goll and H. Zimmermann, "A Comparator With Reduced Delay Time in 65-nm CMOS for Supply Voltages Down to 0.65 V," IEEE Transactions on Circuits and Systems II.
 4. A. M. Abo and P. R. Gray, "A 1.5-V, 10-bit, 14.3-MS/s CMOS Pipeline Analog-to-Digital Converter," IEEE Journal of Solid-State Circuits.

+## 10. Notebook Conclusion (Data-Driven Inference)

+Based on generated artifacts, the notebook supports the following conclusions:

+1. A two-topology comparison under identical constraints reveals non-trivial tradeoffs; no single architecture dominates every objective simultaneously.
+2. Unified-score ranking is useful for decision making, but Pareto-front analysis remains necessary to avoid overfitting to a single weighted objective.
+3. Robustness metrics from PVT and Monte Carlo materially influence candidate quality; points that look strong at nominal may degrade under variation.
+4. The exported artifact set provides an auditable path from raw sweep results to final recommendation, improving reproducibility and reviewability.
+5. The current quick-mode flow is suitable for method demonstration; full ngspice plus SKY130 model validation is the final step for strongest hardware-backed claims.